White Spots On Ham – Safe To Eat Or Avoid?

 When the protein in the ham breaks down during the curing process, it can result in the formation of these white spots.

 The short answer is yes, white spots on ham are completely safe to eat.
+In fact, they are an indication of a properly cured ham.

 The amino acids that cause these spots are a natural part of the curing process and are often found in high concentrations in premium hams, like Iberian hams.

-While it is safe to eat the white spots on ham, some people may prefer to eat around them due to their appearance.
+While it is safe to eat the white spots on ham, some people may prefer to eat around them.
+If this is the case, simply cut them off, and you’re good to go.

 As mentioned earlier, white spots on ham can be the result of amino acids like tyrosine clumping together during the curing process.